-Balule Private Game Reserve is a collection of private game farms and reserves with no fences between them, allowing for free movement of game throughout the 2 million hectare Greater Kruger conservation area.
+Balule Private Game Reserve is a collection of private game farms and reserves with no fences between them, allowing for the free movement of game throughout the 2 million hectare Greater Kruger conservation area.
 The perennial Olifants River flows through the centre of the reserve, which attracts a wide variety of wildlife to this plentiful water supply.

 Botswana is arguably the world's best safari destination.
-Here you will find some of Africa's largest and wildest game reserves with landscapes ranging from semi-desert to forest and dry savannas to watery swamps – all teeming with wildlife.
+Here, you will find some of Africa's largest and wildest game reserves with landscapes ranging from semi-desert to forest and dry savannas to watery swamps – all teeming with wildlife.
 There are hundreds of safari lodges in Botswana, most situated in prime safari areas and priced in US Dollars.

-Cape Town is South Africa's oldest and most beautiful city, and the top travel destination in Africa.
-Built on the slopes of Table Mountain, the city offers something for everyone, from beautiful views and beaches, to world-class cuisine and inspiring culture.
+Cape Town is South Africa's oldest and most beautiful city and the top travel destination in Africa.
+Built on the slopes of Table Mountain, the city offers something for everyone, from beautiful views and beaches to world-class cuisine and inspiring culture.
 Cape Town is a must-see destination for anyone travelling to South Africa.